thelabdude/solr-operator/docs/solr-cloud/solr-cloud-crd.md

 each solrCloud that has this option specified.

 The startup parameter `zookeeper-operator` must be provided on startup of the solr-operator for this parameter to be available.

-#### Zetcd

-Using [etcd-operator](https://github.com/coreos/etcd-operator), a new Etcd ensemble can be spun up for each solrCloud that has this option specified.
-A [Zetcd](https://github.com/etcd-io/zetcd) deployment is also created so that Solr can interact with Etcd as if it were a Zookeeper ensemble.

-The startup parameter `etcd-operator` must be provided on startup of the solr-operator for this parameter to be available.